rsdenijs/nvim-ipy/README.md

 To your nvimrc and map to the generic bindings.
 For instance:

     map <silent> <c-s>   <Plug>(IPy-Run)

+## Options?

+Are not abound.
+You can get slimmer input/output prompts by setting

+    let g:ipy_shortprompt = 1

+I also happen to dislike echoing long multi-line inputs in the output window.

+    let g:ipy_truncate_input = 3

+will limit the displayed input to the first 3 lines.

 ## Exported vimscript functions
 Most useful is `IPyRun("string of code")` which can be called to programmatically execute any code.
 This is useful to bind common commands to a key.